top of page

 Read our publication

-While I was in the Center for Ecological Sciences, IISc, Banglore for a brief period, I explored the diversity of nest architecture in mud wasps to understand their innate principles of bioengineering
+During my brief time at the Center for Ecological Sciences, IISc, Bangalore, I explored the diversity of nest architecture in mud wasps to understand their intrinsic bioengineering principles.

 Delta pyriforme building nest